arunkrishnan-dt/dynatrace_snmp_2.0/README.md

 # Dynatrace Extension 2.0 How To

-This repo walks throught the process of creating and testing a Dynatrace SNMP extension based off Extension 2.0 framework.
+This repo walks you through the process of creating and testing a Dynatrace SNMP extension based off Extension 2.0 framework.

 > **NOTE**: This documentation assumes that the reader has some basic understanding of SNMP and is familiar with snmp commands like `snmpget` amd `snmpwalk`.